Ghada6336/image-recognition/README.md

 ## Image Recognition on Cats Images

-This project demonstrates how to use a pre-trained VGG16 model to perform image recognition on cat images.
+This repository section demonstrates how to use a pre-trained VGG16 model to perform image recognition on cat images.

 ### Requirements
 Make sure you have the following libraries installed: